 WayScript's JS editor lets you reference Variables that exist in your program.
-To do this, you can reference them through the inputs dictionary.
+To do this, you can reference them through the variables dictionary.

 As an example, let's create a variable called "Location" and set a value of "Brooklyn, NY"

-location = inputs[ "Location" ];// Or, as a JS objectlocation = inputs.Location;
+location = variables[ "Location" ];// Or, as a JS objectlocation = variables.Location;

 More abstractly, you reference any variable with the format: